chitikelaguna/Skill-Capital-AI-MockMate/README.md

 5. **Post-Deployment**:
    - Ensure Supabase database schema is set up
-   - Create `resumes` storage bucket in Supabase
+   - Create `resume-uploads` storage bucket in Supabase
    - Test the application at your Vercel URL

 **Important Notes for Vercel**:
 - Code execution uses Piston API fallback (no local compilers)
-- Tesseract OCR may not work (logs warning, continues without OCR)
 - All API routes are serverless functions
 - Frontend is served through FastAPI static file serving